canonical/docker-snap/README.md

 > [!NOTE]
 > The [mesa-core22](https://snapcraft.io/mesa-core22) provider snap is not supported.

-> [!NOTE]
-> If the `mesa-2404` snap is installed at the same time, the Docker snap uses the libraries provided by that instead.
-To prevent that, either remove mesa-2404 or manually disconnect the interface.

 In addition to the content provider, install the [nvidia-assemble](https://github.com/canonical/nvidia-assemble) snap to assemble, load and setup NVIDIA graphics drivers from a compatible kernel snap, such as the pc-kernel snap (22/stable channel).